katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

+* look into colors not working right on blink.sh
 * setup mosh
 * setup basic inputrc that enables vim mode
 * forward mailbox subdomain to digital ocean droplet, add host to ssh config